 I will be the first to admit that I am awful at tabletop games.
 The more complicated they are, the worse I become.
 My performance in Ogre is a testament to my lack of skills, though I could tell early on that it has considerable depth to its gameplay.
 As we’ve heard with countless other games, it is easy to learn, but pretty hard to master.

 Ogre is a digital adaption of physical game that has been around for years.
 I have never played the original, but from what I noticed the virtual version could very easily be played as an actual game.
 Ogre has three modes—a tutorial, a campaign, and multiplayer.
-The tutorial was thorough enough to teach you the mechanics, but it is up to the player as to how they strategize.
+The tutorial was thorough enough to teach you the mechanics, but it is up to the player about how they strategize.
 Occasionally, the game will offer some insight, but failures and successes are a direct result of your actions and the trademark roll of the dice.
-The game has several scenarios that the player must navigate, including destroying a titular, hearty Ogre unit before it can escape the map and the destruction of enemy forces.
+The game has several scenarios that the player must navigate, including destroying a titular, hearty Ogre unit before it can escape the map and destroy enemy forces.

 Components consist of vehicles and infantry, each with their own stats, movement speeds and mechanics.
 Variety exists, though not in excess.
 There are pros and cons to attacking with certain units and even combining strengths.
 You and your opponent, AI or otherwise, move in phases.
 From what I could gather there are only combat and movement phases, though, during one scenario I played, a certain vehicle type had its own movement phase.
 In all, the game plays well and the controls are smooth.
 Talking about the game makes me want to play it again so I can become better, which does not happen often.